openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 It is recommended that you refer to the [Intel® Graphics Compute Runtime Github page](https://github.com/intel/compute-runtime/) for instructions and recommendations on GPU driver installation specific to particular releases, including the list of supported hardware platforms.

-You've completed all required configuration steps to perform inference on processor graphics.

 @sphinxdirective